-Exploring these key areas during the interview process will ensure that you get someone who is right for the job, whether you need the role filled on a full time basis or part-time.
+Exploring these key areas during the interview process will ensure that you get someone who is right for the job, whether you need the role filled on a full-time or part-time basis.

 When asking CFO interview questions, weigh the responses that you get very carefully against your company’s needs and culture.
 Once you do, you’ll have an easier time finding a financial officer who is a strong fit and will be able to help you approach your goals as a company.